api-platform/docs/core/graphql.md

 }
 ```

+### Custom Queries config for Symfony

 If you use autoconfiguration (the default Symfony configuration) in your application, then you are done!

-Else, you need to tag your resolver like this:
+Else, you need to tag your resolver like this if you using Symfony without autoconfiguration :

 ```yaml
 # api/config/services.yaml